slayerjain/bijli/README.md

 A key application of Blockchain being currently explored is a Decentralized Energy Economy.
 The idea stems from a neighborhood where certain Residents are producing energy through Solar panels or other means,and can sell excess energy to Residents needing energy.
 The transactions would be based on *bijli* coins in each Resident's account.
 As per a pre-determined contract and rate, the coins would be debited from the consumer and credited to the producer, for a certain billing period.
 Each transaction would need to be atomic and added to a Blockchain ledger for trust and verification.
 The network can include Banks to transact coins for Fiat currency (INR/USD) under a variable echange rate determined by the supply/demand in the distribnution.
 The network can have Utility Company who can buy or provide energy through the network.

+### Highlights

+* The cash value of bijli coins varies based on demand/supply of electricity, market reaches power equilibirum eventually.
+* Consistent high throughput data API for running analytics platforms enabling reliable forcasting.
+* Toshi integration for exchaning solarcoins.
+* *Prepaid electricity* could be even more felxible than prepaid mobile phone services.
+* Since each smart meter could be part of the system, no special seperate computing hardware/administration required.
+* Donations can be made to fund street lights in community, or some poor community/institution or players could fund the stadium lights during the night to practice thier sport.

 # Architecture Flow